Are Slab Leaks Covered By Homeowners Insurance?

 Slab leaks are such a touchy subject because it may take weeks, months or even years to realize your home’s foundation or slab has an issue.
 By that time, your insurer could deem the problem subsisted and exponentially compounded through the years, leading them to deny your claim altogether.

-Things are also more complicated because the derivative of slab leaks is usually at the hands of earth movements, which are generally excluded from most homeowners insurance policy coverages altogether.
+When it comes to coverage, things can get complicated because the derivative of slab leaks is usually at the hands of earth movements, which are generally excluded from most homeowners insurance policy coverages altogether.

 But, what if your home sustains a slab leak, you catch it in time, your insurer determines it was caused by a covered peril and, therefore, covers the damage?
 You’ll likely receive coverage to repair the damage to your home’s slab, any personal belongings that were affected and additional living expenses if you need to temporarily move out while your home is being repaired.